 Our local Heartbeat Christian Pregnancy Center serves more than 50 women each month through pregnancy testing, ultrasounds, and motherhood counseling.
 One way you can help is by donating Newborn Kits.
 These kits help new moms with some basics needs for their newborn blessing.

 You can help meet this need by:

 1. Making a donation marked "Heartbeat Kits".
 You can either donate through our church giving page or directly to Heartbeat CPC.

 2. Purchasing the gender neutral items listed below and dropping them off at the church during office hours or at Heartbeat CPC:

 - Newborn Onesie (gray, white, green, or yellow)

 As a community-wide, non-denominational outreach in Nacogdoches County, Texas, Glory Gang recognize the challenges that youth are faced with today, and are dedicated to helping at-risk children, ages 3 to 12, by providing them with something positive and consistent in their lives, sharing the gospel and offering hope for a better future.

-> We need volunteers to help serve meals on Sunday nights February 16, March 29, & May 24.
+We need volunteers to help serve meals on Sunday nights each semester.
 If you would like to help, contact Kaleb West,

-> Solid Foundation Association Nacogdoches
+Solid Foundation Association Nacogdoches